Eudoxier/cs532-s17/README.md

 The course assignments and materials for CS 532 Spring 17 at ODU.

+&nbsp;

+Contents:

+*   Assignment One

+    *   Demonstrate `curl` proficiency
+    *   Python script to find all PDF links on a web page
+    *   Demonstrate understanding of the "bow-tie" graph structure

 ## Note

 The primary repository is hosted on GitLab, if you are reaching this